-In the CARDEX (Cloud, Aerosol, Radiative forcing, Dynamics EXperiment) field campaign conducted in February and March -2012 in the northern Indian Ocean, continuous

-- measurements were made of atmospheric precipitable water vapor and the liquid water path 10 (LWP) of trade cumulus clouds, concurrent with measurements of water vapor flux, cloud and aerosol vertical profiles, meteorological data, and surface and total-column aerosol from instrumentation at a ground observatory and on small unmanned aircraft.
-We present observations indicating a which indicate a positive correlation between aerosol and cloud - LWP which becomes clear only after the data are filtered only when considering cases with 15 low atmospheric water vapor (PWV < 40 kg m-2), criteria which acts to filter the data to control for the natural meteorological variability in the region.
+In the CARDEX (Cloud, Aerosol, Radiative forcing, Dynamics EXperiment) field campaign conducted in February and March 2012 in the northern Indian Ocean, continuous measurements were made of atmospheric precipitable water vapor and the liquid water path (LWP) of trade cumulus clouds, concurrent with measurements of water vapor flux, cloud and aerosol vertical profiles, meteorological data, and surface and total-column aerosol.
+We present observations indicating a positive correlation between aerosol and cloud LWP which becomes clear only after the data are filtered to control for the natural meteorological variability in the region.

-We then use the aircraft and ground observatory ground-based measurements to explore possible mechanisms behind the observed aerosol-LWP correlation.
-High pollution

-- is found to correlate with higher temperatures and higher humidity measured throughout 20 the boundary layer. this observed aerosol-LWP correlation.
-The increase in cloud liquid water is found to coincide with a lowering of the cloud baseresulting from the, which is itself attributable to increased boundary-layer humidity .
-Large-scale analysis polluted conditions.
-High pollution is found to correlate with both higher temperatures and higher - humidity measured throughout the boundary layer.
-A large-scale analysis, using satellite 25 observations and meteorological reanalysis, corroborates these co-variations: high pollution cases are shown to originate as a highly-polluted boundary layer air mass approaching the observatory from a northwesterly direction.
-This polluted mass exhibits higher temperatures potentially The source air mass exhibits both higher temperatures and higher humidity in the polluted cases.
-While the warmer temperatures may be attributable to aerosol absorption of solar radiation over the subcontinent-and higher humidity than the cleaner cases.
-While subcontinent, the factors responsible for the coincident high humidity are less evident: the high aerosol conditions are observed to disperse with air mass evolution, along with a weakening of the high-temperature anomaly, while the high humidity

-- condition was is observed to strengthen in magnitude as the polluted air mass moves over the ocean toward the site of the CARDEX observations.
-Potential causal mechanisms of the observed correlationsare then, including meteorological or aerosol-induced factors, are - explored, though future research will be needed for a more complete and quantitative understanding of the aerosol-humidity relationship. aerosol-humidity relationship.
+We then use the aircraft and ground observatory measurements to explore possible mechanisms behind the observed aerosol-LWP correlation.
+High pollution is found to correlate with higher temperatures and higher humidity measured throughout the boundary layer.
+The increase in cloud liquid water is found to coincide with a lowering of the cloud base resulting from the increased boundary-layer humidity.
+Large-scale analysis corroborates these co-variations: high pollution cases are shown to originate as a highly-polluted boundary layer air mass approaching the observatory from a northwesterly direction.
+This polluted mass exhibits higher temperatures-potentially attributable to aerosol absorption of solar radiation over the subcontinent-and higher humidity than the cleaner cases.
+While high aerosol conditions are observed to disperse with air mass evolution, along with a weakening of the high-temperature anomaly, the high humidity condition was observed to strengthen in magnitude as the polluted air mass moves over the ocean toward the site of the CARDEX observations.
+Potential causal mechanisms of the observed correlations are then explored, though future research will be needed for a more complete and quantitative understanding of the aerosol-humidity relationship.